-Dr. Styles Sass, the Assistant Director, holds a Doctoral Degree in American Studies from the University of Heidelberg.
-His research interests include U.S. presidential campaigns and representations of violence in American fiction.
+Year program.
+She conducts academic advising sessions and assists students in choosing their representations of violence in American fiction.
 Before coming to the American Junior Year program, he worked at the Heidelberg Center for American Studies.
-In his current position, Dr. Sass provides administrative and technical support to the AJY study center, teaches courses on German literature, culture, and politics.
+In his current position, Dr. Sass provides administrative support to the AJY study center, supervises the AJY internships, and teaches occasionally.
 He also coordinates the AJY Summer Program and manages the AJY alumni network.